pandodao/docs.pando.im/docs/manual/mint.md

 ### Stability Fees

 The stability fee is a variable-rate fee continuously added to a vault owner's minted pUSD balance.
 It can be understood as the interests you pay for the loan (minted pUSD).

-### Collateral

-The collateral is the pledged asset that is used to mint pUSD.
-The collateral is locked in the vault and can be reclaimed when the vault owner repays the minted pUSD balance.

 ## Leaf Liquidation